Hemaksh14/SAIN-project---Twitter-sentimental-Analysis/README.md

 # SAIN-project---Twitter-sentimental-Analysis
-Sentimental analysis of twitter to identify people facing depressio
+Sentimental analysis of twitter to identify people facing depression